Writing Effective Web Content

 It’s strange: when facing a blinking cursor, some of the best communicators in the world suddenly forget how to communicate.
 This presents a big problem for many companies.
 Writing content for the web isn’t like writing for your professor in college or your boss.
 Web content requires a different format and a different voice.
 Think about like this: web pages have been around for massive consumption for a couple decades (yes that long) and that means, there is a lot to be explored.
 So putting quality, fresh, interesting content can be an entirely new struggle.
 Below is a list of very simple questions that can create a checklist for your internet team.

 Do my headlines speak to the masses?

-You do not have to stick to subjects that are generic to your industry, or stuff them with keywords.
-Instead you just need to start with writing the titles according to the consumer knowledge base.
+You do not have to stick to subjects that are generic to your industry or stuff them with keywords.
+Instead, you just need to start by writing the titles according to the consumer knowledge base.
 Give them clear indications of what your content is going to allow them to do.
 Quality headlines mean a good click-thru-rate, which also means for chances for links and sharing!

 Are my headlines too long?